f1tenth/f1tenth_doc/getting_started/software_setup/optional_software_nx.rst

                 SD card flush.

-13. When you have entered the microSD card you can power up the Jetson NX on the F1TENTH car for the first time.
+13. When you have entered the microSD card you can power up the Jetson NX on the RoboRacer car for the first time.
 First of all plug the following into the Jetson NX:
   * USB Port: A keyboard
   * USB Port: A mouse
   * HDMI Port: An external monitor

-14. Now you can provide energy for the F1TENTH car.
+14. Now you can provide energy for the RoboRacer car.
 You either do this with the battery on the car or plug in an external power supply that provides 16V.
 The Jetson Xavier NX Developer Kit will power on and boot automatically after you provided the power supply.

 .. important:: The barrel jack on the powerboard is only rated for **9.0V - 16.0V**.
 The power supplies that come with the Jetson NX are 19V and therefore have a higher voltage. **Do not plug those in**.
 Otherwise you will destroy your powerboard.